MisterHims/DnD5e-WildShape-Macro/README.md

 ### Homogenize animation

-For a better animation, make the ratio size of your original token be the same as the new token form (0.5 and 0.5, 0.8 and 0.8, 1 and 1, ...).
+For better animation quality, make the ratio size of your original token be the same as the new token form (0.5 and 0.5, 0.8 and 0.8, 1 and 1, ...).

 ## Configuration